 Some health issues or medical conditions can result in male infertility if not treated at the right time.
-Let’s discuss about the health conditions, which can possibly result into infertility in a long term.
+Let’s discuss the health conditions, which can possibly result in infertility in the long term.
+(3) (4)

-- Hypothalamic or Pituitary Disorder: Pituitary gland is located in the brain, which is responsible for the hormones production.
+- Hypothalamic or Pituitary Disorder: Pituitary gland is located in the brain, which is responsible for the production of the hormone.
 When the pituitary gland does not function properly, it can result in low sperm production.
+(5)

-- Gonad Disorder: Gonad disorders are abnormality in the functioning of testes, which can result into infertility and erectile dysfunction.
+- Gonad Disorder: Gonad disorders are an abnormality in the functioning of testes, which can result in infertility and erectile dysfunction.
 Approximately 30 to 40 percent of male infertility cases are because of gonad disorder.
+(6)

 - Unknown Causes: No reason or cause can be identified in 40% to 50% of infertility cases in men.

 Risk factors linked to male infertility